AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_flutter.md

 ## Next steps

 For demonstration purposes, Agora Chat provides an app server that enables you to quickly retrieve a token using the App Key given in this guide.
 In a production context, the best practice is for you to deploy your own token server, use your own [App Key](./enable_agora_chat#get-the-information-of-the-agora-chat-project) to generate a token, and retrieve the token on the client side to log in to the Agora Chat service.
 To see how to implement a server that generates and serves tokens on request, see [Generate a User Token](./generate_user_tokens).

+## Reference
+For details, see the [sample code](https://github.com/AgoraIO/Agora-Chat-API-Examples/tree/main/chat_flutter) for getting started with Agora Chat.